Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Results

 \paragraph{Datasets} DiffRec was evaluated on three publicly available datasets consisting of user-item ratings: MovieLens-1M,\footnote{\url{https://grouplens.org/datasets/movielens/1m/}.} Yelp,\footnote{\url{https://www.yelp.com/dataset/}.} and Amazon-Books.\footnote{\url{https://jmcauley.ucsd.edu/data/amazon/}.} No particular justification for the selection of these datasets was provided in the paper.
 In a preprocessing step, all interactions with a rating value lower than 4 were removed from the datasets.
 The remaining interactions were converted to ones.
 These were then sorted chronologically and split into training, validation, and test sets.
 The split ratio reported in the original paper is 7:1:2.\footnote{An analysis of the shared datasets however rather suggests a 7:2:1 ratio.} Besides this ``clean'' version of the datasets, two alternative ``noisy'' versions of each dataset were created from the clean dataset.
 The first version is called ``natural noise'' and was created by adding interactions with rating values below 4 to the training and validation sets.
 The second version is called ``random noise'' and was created by adding random interactions to the training and validation sets.
 These noisy training set versions were created to study the effectiveness of the model in the presence of noise.
 The test sets remain unchanged.

-We note that DiffRec and L-DiffRec were evaluated on all clean and natural noise dataset versions, while the time-aware variants, T-DiffRec and LT-DiffRec, were evaluated only on the clean datasets versions.
-Only DiffRec was also evaluated on the random noise datasets version.
+We note that DiffRec and L-DiffRec were evaluated on all clean and natural noise dataset versions, while the time-aware variants, T-DiffRec and LT-DiffRec, were evaluated only on the clean dataset versions.
+Only DiffRec was also evaluated on the random noise dataset versions.
 In total, there should be 21 different experimental configurations, but the results of four of them are omitted from the original paper for space reasons, ending up with 17 experimental configurations to reproduce.
 The pretrained item embeddings required for the clustering done in L-DiffRec and LT-DiffRec are obtained using LightGCN~\cite{DBLP:conf/sigir/0001DWLZ020}.

 \paragraph{Artifacts Availability and Consistency} The authors share a link to a public GitHub repository.\footnote{\url{https://github.com/YiyanXu/DiffRec}} The repository contains both the implementation of the proposed models as well as the models checkpoints used in the experiments.
 Data splits are shared for the clean and ``natural noise'' datasets.
 Data splits for the ``random noise'' datasets are missing.
 Since the code for splitting and preprocessing the data is not provided, we could not conduct the reproducibility experiments on the random noise dataset versions.
 Additionally, the repository does not include implementations of the baseline models or the code used for training and optimizing them.